streetsidesoftware/cspell-dicts/dictionaries/de_AT/README.md

-# CSpell Swiss German Dictionary
+# CSpell Austrian German Dictionary

-Swiss German dictionary for CSpell.
+Austrian German dictionary for CSpell.

 This is a pre-built dictionary for use with CSpell.